gavinnormand/finhacks-25/README.md

 # Scholar Saver 💵

-Scholar saver is a full-stack personal finance web app aimed to help students manage their finances.
+Scholar Saver is a full-stack personal finance web app aimed at helping students manage their finances.
-It allows users to enter their expenses and keeps seperate track of personal and educational expenses.
+It allows users to enter their expenses and keeps separate track of personal and educational expenses.
-It then serves up data visualizations to display how you spend your money.
+It then serves up data visualizations to display how users spend their money.
+<br> <br>
-It was built as a part of the 2025 FinHacks hackaton and was each of the group members' first ever full-stack web dev experience.
+It was built as part of the 2025 FinHacks hackathon and was each group member's first-ever full-stack web development experience.

 This project is not deployed anywhere, however here is some screenshots of it's functionality.